15 Cold Call Opening Lines That Actually Book Meetings

 Curiosity-Based Openers

-These work because they make the prospect want to hear more.
-The key is creating an information gap — they need to keep listening to satisfy their curiosity.
+These make the prospect want to hear more.
+You open an information gap, and they have to keep listening to close it.

 9. The specific result "Hi [Name], we helped [similar company] increase [metric] by [amount].
 I have a quick idea for how [their company] could do the same."